organisciak/dissertation/document/4_posterior.md

  focusing on crowdsourcing additional metadata for improved information retrieval indexing.
 Again, the use cases being looked at are those with objective goals, with the intention of producing an output with minimal divergence from either the norms of a community or the instructions of a task designer.

-The proposed new work will focus on volunteered data, for a number of reasons.
+The proposed new research will focus on volunteered data, for a number of reasons.
 First, my existing research has already looked at this problem in paid crowdsourcing environment, and it is generally a well-explored space in research [notably including: @ipeirotis_quality_2010; @raykar_supervised_2009; @eickhoff_increasing_2012; @sheng_get_2008; @welinder_online_2010; @whitehill_whose_2009; @snow_cheap_2008; @novotney_cheap_2010].
-Others have looks at similar situtations of consensus-making among exports [@wallace_who_2011].
+Others have looks at similar situations of consensus-making among exports [@wallace_who_2011].
 Secondly, researching already collected data does not require the same control that researching varying collection designs does, making it more tractable to focus on volunteer systems.

 ## Problem

-How do you normalize for deviations among
+How do you normalize for deviations among <!--TODO -->

 ## Subjective vs. Objective Assumptions